 Cities with the Richest Arabian Cultural Footprint

 Sevilla is the city of Flamenco and the capital of Andalusia.
-According to many resources it is also the birth-place of tapas and it is the place where the famous discoverer Christopher Columbus was buried (in ES Cristobal Colon).
+According to many resources it is also the birth-place of tapas and it is considered one of the best places to visit in the whole Europe.
+Fun history fact about Sevilla: the famous discoverer Christopher Columbus is buried in Sevilla’s ES Cristobal Colon.

 Granada and its medieval complex of Moorish castles at Alhambra represent the peak of Arabic culture in Spain.
 Thanks to the monumental Sierra Nevada mountain which is just 35 kilometres to the southeast, Granada is also justly popular for its picturesque scenery.

 Cordoba used to be a centre of Iberian life during the caliphate era.
 It is said there used to be more than a million people living in what is now the centre of Arabic history in Andalusia.
 No wonder it’s the only city in the world to have four cultural heritage sites: Mezquita Mosque and Cathedral; the Historic City Centre; the Cordoba Patios and the palace town of Medina Azahara.
 Check out what else you can do in Cordoba.